 The team is also alive to regulatory and dispute pitfalls which, if addressed in a risk management context, can often mean avoiding a dispute in the future.
 Seeking advice from our specialists at the commencement of transactions or contract negotiations means that commercial business objectives are balanced against risk measures, providing positive long-term solutions.

-- Monster Energy AU Pty Ltd - We represented Monster Energy in the NSW Supreme Court to ensure 2012 Bathurst 1000 winner and three-time V8 Supercar champion, Jamie Whincup, continued to perform his sponsorship agreement with the energy drink brand through a threatened breach of a sponsorship agreement, the tort of interfering with contractual relations;
+- Monster Energy AU Pty Ltd: We represented Monster Energy in the NSW Supreme Court to ensure Bathurst 1000 winner and three-time V8 Supercar champion, Jamie Whincup, continued to perform his sponsorship agreement with the energy drink brand through a threatened breach of a sponsorship agreement and the tort of interfering with contractual relations;

-- Bob Jane Corporation Pty Ltd - We have defended over $10 million dollars in claims for Bob Jane Corporation in seven proceedings in the Supreme Court of Victoria involving conversion of chattels, eviction from land, complex legal issues in relation to gifts, loans, limitation periods and the taking of accounts, mareva injunctions (freezing orders), fraudulent transfer of assets under section 172 of the Property Law Act 1958.
+- Bob Jane Corporation: We have defended over $10 million dollars in claims, and managed significant reputational risk for Bob Jane Corporation in seven proceedings in the Supreme Court of Victoria involving conversion of chattels, eviction from land, complex legal issues in relation to gifts, loans, limitation periods and the taking of accounts, mareva injunctions (freezing orders), fraudulent transfer of assets under section 172 of the Property Law Act 1958.
 We also represented the client in a Federal Court proceeding for breach of trade mark, misleading and deceptive conduct and contempt;